vmishenev/dokka/docs/src/doc/docs/developer_guide/extension_points.md

 This step uses `CoreExtensions.allModulePageTransformer` entry point.
 All extensions registered using this entry point will be invoked.
 Each of them is required to implement common `PageTransformer` interface.

+It is possible to have one plugin work on single module and multimodule generation.
+The caveat is that when your plugin needs to add `AllModulesPagePlugin` as a dependency, make it `compileOnly`.
+Adding it as implementation will also add dependent plugins with is undesired.

 ## Default extensions' extension points

 Default core extension points already have an implementation for providing basic Dokka functionality.
 All of them are declared in `DokkaBase` plugin.
 If you don't want this default extensions to load, all you need to do is not load Dokka base and load your plugin instead.